Last updated:

 No email required for the sample.

-That is exactly what a space opera romance delivers, and there is one book in particular that was written for readers like you.
+You want spaceships, stars, and a romance that earns every beat of its happily ever after against the vast backdrop of space.
+That is exactly what a space opera romance delivers, and there is one book written for readers like you.

 Why Are So Many Fantasy Romance Readers Switching to Space Opera?